Figure It Out: Improve the Frontier of Reasoning with Executable Visual States: Introduction

-To guide this iterative reasoning–rendering process, we design an \emph{Adaptive Reward Mechanism} that regulates when visual reasoning should be invoked, encouraging selective use of visual cues while discouraging unnecessary or spurious rendering behaviors.
-This mechanism serves as a control signal that promotes appropriate engagement with figure construction, while accuracy rewards ultimately govern reasoning quality.
-Crucially, this design eliminates the need for a supervised fine-tuning cold-start stage.
-Instead, \model can be initialized directly from an instruction-tuned model (e.g., \texttt{Qwen3-VL-32B-Instruct} \cite{bai2025qwen3vl}) and refined solely through reinforcement learning.
-Through this process, \model autonomously learns when to invoke visual reasoning and how to integrate execution feedback into its reasoning trajectory, without relying on handcrafted heuristics or human-engineered demonstrations.
+To regulate this reasoning–rendering process, we design an \emph{Adaptive Reward Mechanism} that selectively encourages visual construction when it is beneficial, while discouraging unnecessary or spurious rendering behaviors.
+Importantly, this design removes the need for a supervised visual reasoning cold-start stage.
+Instead, \model can be initialized from an instruction-tuned model (e.g., \texttt{Qwen3-VL-32B-Instruct} \cite{bai2025qwen3vl}) and refined purely through reinforcement learning.
+Through this process, \model autonomously learns both when to invoke visual reasoning and how to integrate execution feedback into its reasoning trajectory, without relying on task-specific supervised visual reasoning data.